rackerlabs/docs-aws/docs/patching/amazon-ec2.rst

 Vendor AMI
 """"""""""

-If you are using a default vendor AMI with no *baked in* customization, then update the ASG with the latest version of the vendor AMI.
+If you are using a default vendor AMI with no *baked-in* customization, then update the ASG with the latest version of the vendor AMI.
 This guide provides the following references for your convenience, but you should always use the latest AMI issued by the vendor.